-Deschain Cellars - the funky "little winery that could" - built out of ten decommissioned shipping containers, is the passion project of Kristin Mapstone and Willem Johnson.
+Deschain Cellars - the convivial "little winery that could" - built out of ten decommissioned shipping containers, is the passion project of Willem Johnson and Kristin Mapstone.
 It’s the culmination of Willem’s lifetime of experience and research in wine, hospitality and engineering.
 And, it has given Kristin a chance to exercise some offline creativity since so much of her time is spent sitting at a screen running an online marketing company.

 Willem and Kristin share a pioneering spirit and couldn’t resist the opportunity to help build the North Texas Wine Country and support the revitalization of downtown Gainesville.
 When they found this beautiful fully wooded, undeveloped property so conveniently located off US-82, they knew the right time and the right place to start a new adventure had aligned.